mciwing/mciwing.github.io/docs/python/variables.md

 The output reports that an error occurs in *line 2*.
 The interpreter shows this line to help us spot the error quickly and tells us what kind of error it found.
-In this case, it found a `NameError` and reports that the variable `mesage` has not been defined.
+In this case, it found a `#!python NameError` and reports that the variable `mesage` has not been defined.
 A name error usually means we made a spelling mistake when entering the variable’s name or that the variable simply does not exist.

 ???+ task "Your first fix"

-    Fix the `NameError` in your code cell.
+    Fix the `#!python NameError` in your code cell.

 ## Recap